John H Lloyd Neuropsychiatry Prize

 The prize doesn't include travel support or registration for the recipient(s) to attend Congress or the Section Conference.

-Submit a cover letter and an anonymised copy of your research work to the RANZCP by the due date.
+Entry is by application only.
+RANZCP members who meet the criteria are required to submit a cover letter and an anonymised copy of their research work (which is the subject of the Prize) by the due date.

 Key dates